 We evaluated CheriABI in several dimensions.

-- To demonstrate the completeness of the CheriABI implementation, we ran the FreeBSD, PostgreSQL, and LLVM libc++ test suites. - We validated performance assumptions with system-call micro-benchmarks, synthetic micro-benchmarks, and whole-application benchmarks. - We examined the changes required to support CheriABI across FreeBSD userspace as well as PostgreSQL. - To demonstrate the practical value of capability restrictions, we examined a set of memorysafety test cases that show the effectiveness of CHERI protections and relate to memorysafety bugs found in real code. - Finally, we used ISA-level traces to reconstruct the abstract capabilities of a process and to study the increased granularity of capabilities in CheriABI programs.

-Where suitable, we compare with LLVM Address Sanitizer [41].
+(1) To demonstrate the completeness of the CheriABI implementation, we ran the FreeBSD and PostgreSQL test suites.
+(2) We validated performance assumptions with system-call microbenchmarks and whole-application benchmarks.
+(3) We examined the changes required to support CheriABI across FreeBSD userspace as well as PostgreSQL.
+(4) To demonstrate the practical value of capability restrictions, we examined a set of memory-safety test cases that show the effectiveness of CHERI protections and relate to memory-safety bugs found in real code.
+(5) Finally, we used ISA-level traces to reconstruct the abstract capabilities of a process and to study the increased granularity of capabilities in CheriABI programs.
+Where suitable, we compare with LLVM Address Sanitizer [38].
 While the overheads of this software-based sanitizer are significant, it is widely used, primarily as a debugging tool.
-In an ideal world, we would compare to HWASAN [42] rather than the software implementation, but we do not have an implementation for MIPS.
+In an ideal world, we would compare to HWASAN [39] rather than the software implementation, but we do not have an implementation for MIPS.

 We benchmark on FPGA, for microarchitectural realism, using a version of CHERI written in Bluespec SystemVerilog, and synthesized for the Stratix IV FPGA at 100MHz.
 The pipeline is in-order and single-issue, roughly similar to the ARM7TDMI.
 Our FPGA system has 32-KiB L1 caches and a shared 256-KiB L2 cache, all set-associative, similar to widely shipped CPUs such as many ARM Cortex A53 implementations, although without pre-fetching.
-Performance
+Performance and memory scaling are broadly similar to these commercial implementations.
+Specific performance is subject to the peculiarities of our microarchitecture.
+For ISA traces and tests, we use a CHERI-extended version of QEMU.